DrMikeG/WiiBuzz/README.md

 ![alt text](./readme_img/cap.jpg "caps")
 ![alt text](./readme_img/10ucaps.jpg "caps")

-This worked pretty effortlessles on a protoboard, but makes quite a big package.
+This worked pretty effortlessness on a proto-board, but makes quite a big package.
 I also improvised a heat sink with a scrap battery terminal plate.

 I wired it up to power the programmed ESP.
 I also added a butchered USB lead to provide 5V power (red and blue leads, leaving white and green disconnected other than for strain relief)

-I put an NPN transitor in line with the torch ground.
+I put an NPN transistor in line with the torch ground.
 I connected the base of the transistor to ESP IO 0, via a 330ohm resistor.
 And here I hit the problem.

 In order to boot correctly, the esp GPIO pins 0 and 2 are pulled high by internal resisters.
-Meaning, I cannot also pull them low to have the tranistor off by default.
+Meaning, I cannot also pull them low to have the transistor off by default.
 The 300ohm resistor does not then put 8ma through the base of the transistor, like it did in my manually switched breadboard circuit...
 If i cut the resistor trace so the esp boots, then bridge it with the multimeter, when the gpio is off: nothing flows to base